 Tank vs Tankless

 Water heaters with a tank will, of course, “tank” up more space (har har!).
 It will use more energy because it will constantly heat the tank of water.
 You can counter this by installing a switch to turn the water heater on and off.
-Examples include turning it off when you sleep or only turning it on when you plan to use it (such as right before a shower).
+Examples include turning it off when you sleep or only turning it on when you plan to use it (such before a shower or washing dishes).
 The only downside to the switch is having to wait for the water to heat up.
 This wait time will vary depending upon the size tank you have.

 The tankless water heaters will resolve the previous issue of energy consumption by only heating water when it’s being used.
 This also saves you space because you won’t need to install a bulky tank.
 The biggest downside to tankless is cost.
 They tend to be on the more expensive side.
 A commonly suggested (and installed) tankless water heater is the Precision Temp RV-550 NSP.
 This unit retails at a whopping $1,175 as opposed to the previous $270.